 For more details on foraging for chanterelles, see our article Chanterelle Identification: How to Forage for Chanterelles.

 If you are lucky enough to find some chanterelles, take a look at our article, 8 Chanterelle Mushroom Recipes for Any Home Cook, for some cooking ideas.

 Oyster Mushrooms – The Pearl of the Forest

-Oyster mushrooms have pure white gills that are short and are just off-center of the stem.
+Oyster mushrooms have pure white gills that are short and just off-center of the stem.
 They also have a long growing season, so you can forage for oyster mushrooms almost all year round.
 With a light taste and smooth texture, oyster mushrooms are one of the most popularly sought-after fungi for culinary use.

 Oyster mushrooms are also very easy to grow.
-In fact, you can buy a kit, put it in a damp place like a bathroom or a basement, and just add some water.
-Two or three weeks later you’ll have delicious, fresh mushrooms.
+In fact, you can buy a kit, put it in a damp place like a bathroom or a basement, and add some water.
+Two or three weeks later, you’ll have delicious, fresh mushrooms.
 For more information, see our article How to Grow Oyster Mushrooms.

 Chicken of the Woods – Tastes Like Chicken!